raspberrypilearning/sense-hat-puzzle-box/worksheet.md

   ##### Locks #####

+  ##### Unlocked #####
   sense.show_message("This is a secret message",scroll_speed=0.05,text_colour=(255,0,0))
   ```

   This short piece of starter code carries out a few simple tasks:
     - `from sense_hat import SenseHat` imports the SenseHat library so that your program can control the hardware.
+    - `from time import sleep` imports the time library so that your program can pause for peiods of time.
     - `sense = SenseHat()` creates an object that represents the SenseHat.
-    - 'sense.show_message...` shows the text on the SenseHat display and a speed of 0.05 and in Red (255,0,0)
+    - `sense.show_message...` shows the text on the SenseHat display and a speed of 0.05 and in Red (255,0,0)
-    - The lines starting with *#* symbols are comments and are only there so as headings, they are ignored by Python.
+    - The lines starting with *#* symbols are comments and are only there as headings, they are ignored by Python.

   Below the heading **Locks** heading you will be adding some code which will prevent the program getting to the last line unless the user has performed a certain action.
 Before you get started on making these locks your going to create some pixel art to show the state of the puzzle box.